Let's Dive Into the Florida Retirement System

 What is the difference between the Pension Plan and the Investment Plan?

 The FRS Pension Plan is a “defined benefit” qualified retirement plan.
-Retirees will receive a lifetime monthly benefit which is determined by a formula based upon their Average Final Compensation (average annual earnings), years of qualifying service, and a multiplier determined by their job class.
-In lieu of a lifetime benefit for themselves, retiring members may choose an optional benefit plan which pays a benefit if the member or their spouse is alive, but this usually results in a lower current monthly benefit.
+Retirees will receive a lifetime monthly benefit, which is determined by a formula based on their Average Final Compensation (average annual earnings), years of qualifying service, and a multiplier determined by their job class.
+In lieu of a lifetime benefit for themselves, retiring members may choose an optional benefit plan that pays a benefit if the member or their spouse is alive, but this results in a lower beginning monthly benefit.

 Does FRS provide any opportunities to change your plan?

-In upcoming articles, we will dig deeper into the Pension and Investment Plans and the advantages and disadvantages of each.
+In upcoming articles, we will explore the Pension and Investment Plans and their advantages and disadvantages.
 Stay tuned, and if you have specific questions concerning your pension choices, give me a call at (863) 688-1725 or email me at Rick@cpsinvest.com.

 About Richard